 - 7.4 A key component of Great Gransden Village's character is the landscape character of the built environment itself and its setting within the wider landscape.
 The village feels very green with many mature trees, hedgerows and grass verges.
 The topography is undulating, adding interest to the built environment.
-Existing features of landscape value within the built up area of the village include: - Roadside paddocks and meadows, e.g. alongside Little Gransden Lane where a paddock to the east provides a strong and characterful rural opening along the southern edge of the village - Roadside greens and large trees at the following junctions: Eltisley Road/Fox Street; Fox Street/West Street; West Street/Crow Tree Street; Caxton Road/Fox Street and Mandene Gardens/Sand Road. - Green spaces, often with feature trees, within newer developments such as Winchfield and Audley Close - Roadside verges, often tree lined, which often provide a transition from countryside to village environment, such as Caxton Road, Mill Road, Eltisley Road - The Mill Weir pond, used nowadays for fishing - The landscape surrounding the village provides many long distance vistas across rolling landscape and views of key landmarks along the approaches into the village both from the roadside and from the network of public rights of way. - There are also striking views within the village, particularly the setting of the listed and heritage buildings. - The valued views both within and surrounding the village are shown on Figure 8 and described as follows: - A. The view of the Great Gransden Postmill from Sand Road, across the valley of Mandene Brook.
-Key features in this view and to be respected are the Postmill (a Grade II listed building and Scheduled Monument), the grounds within which it is set (needing to ensure and maintain the openness of these views both to and from the mill on all sides) and the openness of the valley of Mandean Brook.

-B. An open view across Gransden Brook Valley to the north when travelling along Waresley Road towards the village.
+Existing features of landscape value within the built up area of the village include: - Roadside paddocks and meadows, e.g. alongside Little Gransden Lane where a paddock to the east provides a strong and characterful rural opening along the southern edge of the village - Roadside greens and large trees at the following junctions: Eltisley Road/Fox Street; Fox Street/West Street; West Street/Crow Tree Street; Caxton Road/Fox Street and Mandene Gardens/Sand Road. - Green spaces, often with feature trees, within newer developments such as Winchfield and Audley Close - Roadside verges, often tree lined, which often provide a transition from countryside to village environment, such as Caxton Road, Mill Road, Eltisley Road - The Mill Weir pond, used nowadays for fishing - The landscape surrounding the village provides many long distance vistas across rolling landscape and views of key landmarks along the approaches into the village both from the roadside and from the network of public rights of way. - There are also striking views within the village, particularly the setting of the listed and heritage buildings. - The valued views both within and surrounding the village are shown on Figure 8 and described as follows: - A. An open view across Gransden Brook Valley to the north when travelling along Waresley Road towards the village.
 Key features in this view to be respected are the many trees and hedgerows, and an ancient green lane along Meadow Lane.
 Several of the hedgerows would appear to be of ancient origin and thus of significant historic interest.

-C. The green arc-shaped corridor along the valley of Gransden Brook.
+B. The green arc-shaped corridor along the valley of Gransden Brook.
 This provides important visual amenity linking to the SSSI of Gransden Wood, in addition to being an important contributor to biodiversity.
 Key features in this view to be respected are the open ancient parkland landscape with scattered large trees, an ancient moated feature surrounded by trees, a range of hayfields, horse grazing meadows and various copses and scrub.
 These together provide a continuous green corridor, visually linking the village to the surrounding woods but also providing a green backdrop to the village itself.
 As such, this corridor makes a major contribution to the rural character of the village that is so valued by residents and visitors alike.